himanshuo/life-of-learning/articles/parallel/lecture_13.md

 Lecture 13 - MPI Basics
 ==========
+### What is MPI
+Message Passing Interface (MPI) is a set of standards for message passing systems.

 ### Message passing concepts
-link-level versus interface level - if you define something in link-level then you are basically affecting how references to things are creating.
-Not how the objects actually are.
+MPI is defined only at **interface-level**
+  * interface-level - if use things defined in .h file then you can combine your code with any other code that uses  the same .h file (same library)
+  * link-level - can combine program that has been compiled using some library and link the compiled code with other programs that use other implementations of the same compiled code
+  * the key difference is that if you are working with multiple platforms, then a data structure will look very different internally.
+At the interface-level, all you are saying is that the data structures on the two systems must be named the same thing.
+At the link-level, the actual data structures internally must be the same.
   * thus can't take something in MPI and port it to another platform
   * this means that you have to compile on multiple different programs

-nodes are connected by an interconnection network (IN)
+nodes are connected by an interconnection network
+  * a node has processors and memory
   * n nodes, k processes
+  * the k processes are distributed among the n nodes
-  * process are address space disjoin - processes share nothing
+  * processes are address space disjoint - processes share nothing
   * processes communicate by sending/receiving messages.
   * A message is an array of, possibly typed, bytes
-  * May be more than one process per node – but that is not relevant to model
+  * May be more than one process per node
   * data coercion - convert data from one format to another
-    * you have to do a lot of data coercion to work with multiple nodes
+    * you have to do a lot of data coercion to work with multiple nodes since each node can be a completely different platform
+    * thus it is really useful to have the bytes be typed as the conversion/coercion becomes much more mainstream

+##### physical view
 ![](lecture_13-images/ef6c1dd940bf9c5b39591652beda6b70.png)
-* processor talks to interconnection network
+* processors talk amongst each other using interconnection network

+##### logical view
 ![](lecture_13-images/5919cca23b81c9281cf1ead776815a85.png)
-* have processes 0-n-1.
+  * have processes 0 to (n-1)
+  * the processes are fully connected to each other - any process can talk to any other process
   * looks like direct connection logically
-* can send any message to anything else
+  * can send any message to any other node
-* can send up to 256 bytes
+  * logically there seems to be few limitations and everything seems simple, but this is not the case as seen by the physical view.
+Still, the above notes logical view features are kept.
+    * one of the caveats is that there is usually a limit to how much data can be transferred logically.
+This allows the physical to not break completely.
-* each machine needs sufficient
+    * another caveat is that each machine needs sufficient memory to hold the messages coming into it

 ![](lecture_13-images/3b2ec4710990d6d4dc5ba61330a3af32.png)
-* to get data from left to right, you copy data from system to buffer.
+  * to get data from left to right
+    1. copy data from left to buffer
+    2. transport buffer to another machines buffer
-* then, buffer transfers to target machine buffer
+    3. other machines buffer copies it over to the right machine
-* target machine buffer then sends it to destination program
   * there can be more copying going around in this transfer that are not shown
   * if you send directly, then less copying

 ![](lecture_13-images/12864a0b979fab965699577d5b3014ef.png)
   * all processes happening in parallel
-* send to j -> receive from i takes time
+  * "send to j" -> "receive from i" takes time
+  * it is key to understand that the time to transfer the data is very important.
+If this time is very slow, then it can make the program very slow.

-### MPI basics, init, send/receive
+### Basic MPI Pattern
 Send(addr destination, char * data, int length)
+  * used for sending message
+  * destination specifies destination address.
+  * data is just a raw pointer to data.
+  * length is the size of the data

+Send can be
   * Synchronous or asynchronous
     * Synchronous - blocks to until the buffer is full
     * asynchronous - does not block
-    * randez-vous -
+      * randez-vous - if you send something and the buffer size is 0, then you cannot proceed until something receives.
+There is 0 buffer so can't just store it in the buffer.
+      * if buffer =1, then you can have 1 message in buffer thus 1 process can quickly just drop off in buffer and forget about it
+  * Buffered or unbuffered
-  * Buffered or unbuffered - buffering means that you have more copying of data from one memory location to the buffer to the receiver
+    * unbuffered can be beneficial since buffered requires more copying of data.
+You have to copy from src to buffer and then buffer to dest.
+    * thus, buffered is slower
   * Reliable or unreliable
     * MQ and TCP are reliable.
     * UDP/IP not reliable